Optimal Inspection and Maintenance Planning for Deteriorating Structural Components through Dynamic Bayesian Networks and Markov Decision Processes: Stochastic deterioration processes via Dynamic Bayesian Networks

 \section{Stochastic deterioration processes via Dynamic Bayesian Networks}

-A brief overview on the adoption of DBNs for structural deterioration and reliability problems is presented here, with the objective of demonstrating that the main principles underlying BNs inference tasks are fundamentally invariant to those employed by POMDPs.
+A brief overview on the adoption of dynamic Bayesian networks (DBNs) for structural deterioration and reliability problems is presented here, with the objective of demonstrating that the main principles underlying BNs inference tasks are fundamentally invariant to those employed by POMDPs.
 Bayesian networks (BNs) are directed acyclic graphical models particularly suited for inference tasks in probabilistic environments.
-A dynamic Bayesian network (DBN) is a template model of a BN evolving over time and in the context of structural reliability and related problems, DBNs have played an important role in the last decade or so \citep{StraubDBN2009,LuqueDBN2019,DBNLuque2016}.
+A DBN is a template model of a Bayesian network evolving over time and in the context of structural reliability and related problems, DBNs have played an important role \citep{StraubDBN2009,LuqueDBN2019,DBNLuque2016}.
 For a detailed background of probabilistic graphical models and BNs, the reader is directed to \citep{jensenbookDBN}.

 To allow DBNs based inference within a reasonable computational time for practical problems, the following assumptions are often imposed: